How to Export Animations from After Effects to JSON code

 The lines between design, motion, and even development continue to merge.
-As tools for these industries become more streamlined and advanced, there are new and exciting features that are allowing us as Motion Designers to cross over into other industries that we may have been hesitant to try out a few years ago.
+As tools for these industries become more streamlined and advanced, there are new and exciting features that are allowing creatives to to cross over into other industries that they may have been hesitant to a few years ago.
 One exciting realm that is starting to expand is the realm of motion design and development.
 Let’s dig into this exciting space and see what's brewing and take a look at a few tools you'll need to get started in sending After Effects projects to code.

-Tools to Send After Effects Projects to JSON Code
+Tools Needed to Send After Effects Projects to JSON Code

 The next tool we need is Lottie, which we can use to preview our files.
 Fun note: Lottie has a very active community for sharing files.
 When you export out of After Effects, using Bodymovin, you can actually drag your file onto this Lottie for testing to see how things are working and if there are any issues with your file.
 You can check it out for yourself on Lottie's site!